JaydipMagan/WhatBot/README.md

 Whatsapp bot for group chats.
 It uses web scraping to send messages to group chats.

 # Dependencies
-## Python 3
-Use latest version of Python3

-## Pip3
-Must have the lastest version of pip to install the python packages
+Package dependencies can be found in the `requirements.txt` file.
 ## Chrome
 Please use chrome as it is the most supported by Selenium.
 Will switch to FireFox ASAP.

-To find out what version of Chrome you have enter this in url search field `chrome://settings/help`
+To find out what version of Chrome you have enter this in url search field : `chrome://settings/help`

 Use this link to download the corresponding drivers :
 `https://sites.google.com/a/chromium.org/chromedriver/downloads`

 Extract the driver into this directory.

-## Selenium

-To install Selenium `pip3 install selenium`

 # How to run

+Please create a virtual enviroment :
+`python3 -m venv whatbot_env`

+Activate the virtual enviroment :
+`source whatbot_env/bin/activate`

 You must have chromedriver in the same directory as main.py.

+Install the python packages using the requirements file:
+`pip3 install -r requirements.txt`

-To run the bot give the name of the group chat and 0 or 1 if you want to use cache.
+To run the bot give the name of the group chat the --cache flag.
 Cache will just try use the existing user profile on chrome so you don't have to keep scanning the QR code.
+Example :

-`python main.py name="group name" -c`
+`python3 main.py name="group name" -c`

+Deactivate the virtual enviroment after running bot just run :
+`deactivate`

 # Current features
 * @all - will send a @ to every member of the group chat